TheSentinel454/vgd_2014/Project/Team_Y-Not_alpha_readme.txt

 #### Instructions

 **Controls:**
 - Move with WASD keys
+- '1' Changes to the Air Ninja
+- '2' Changes to the Fire Ninja
+- '3' Changes to the Water Ninja
+- Left Click to Attack
+- Moving the Mouse moves the camera
 - Hold SHIFT while moving to run
 - Press SPACE to jump